THIS IS THE U.K. HISTORIC ARMS RESOURCE CENTRE ............. FREE OF COOKIES, TRACKING & ADVERTISEMENTS

 The STEVENS "WALNUT HILL"

-Here is rifle from the U.S.A. that is rarely seen in Britain,
+Here is one rifle from the U.S.A. that is rarely seen in Britain,

-and which has been carefully looked after by one who must,
+and which has been carefully looked after by an owner - or custodian - who must,

 The Stevens fine "Walnut Hill" model.